orithena/NoiselessTouchESP32/README.md

 ```
 Same as `read_with_hysteresis()`, but without reading a new value from the
 touch pin.
 This is useful if you use `changed()`, `touching()` or `touched()`
-to branch in your program, but still need the touch value from that event
+to branch in your program, but still need the mean touch value over the
-afterwards.
+history with hysteresis from that event afterwards.

 ```
 int mean_touch_value_with_old_data = touchbutton.value_from_history();
 ```
 Same as `read_raw_mean()`, but without reading a new value from the touch pin.
-I assume that you will need it only in very special circumstances, which I
-cannot foresee right now.
+This is useful if you use `changed()`, `touching()` or `touched()` to branch
+in your program, but still need the mean touch value over the history
+without hysteresis from that event afterwards.